-

 For alcohol withdrawal syndrome, Mexidol® is administered at a dose of 200-500 mg intravenously by drip or intramuscularly 2-3 times a day for 5-7 days.

-In case of acute intoxication with antipsychotic drugs, the drug is administered intravenously at a dose of 200-500 mg per day for 7-14 days.
+In acute intoxication with antipsychotic drugs, the drug is administered intravenously at a dose of 200-500 mg per day for 7-14 days.

-In acute purulent-inflammatory processes of the abdominal cavity (acute necrotic pancreatitis, peritonitis), the drug is prescribed on the first day both in the preoperative and postoperative period.
-The administered doses depend on the form and severity of the disease, the prevalence of the process, and the clinical course options.
-The drug should be discontinued gradually only after a stable positive clinical and laboratory effect.
+For acute purulent-inflammatory processes in the abdominal cavity (acute necrotic pancreatitis, peritonitis), the drug is prescribed on the first day of both the preoperative and postoperative periods.
+The dose depends on the type and severity of the disease, the extent of the process, and the clinical course.
+The drug should be gradually discontinued only after a sustained positive clinical and laboratory response.

-In acute edematous (interstitial) pancreatitis, Mexidol® is prescribed at 200-500 mg 3 times a day, intravenously by drip (in 0.9% sodium chloride solution) and intramuscularly.
+For acute edematous (interstitial) pancreatitis, Mexidol® is prescribed at 200-500 mg 3 times a day, intravenously by drip (in 0.9% sodium chloride solution) and intramuscularly.
 Mild necrotic pancreatitis - 100-200 mg 3 times a day intravenously by drip (in 0.9% sodium chloride solution) and intramuscularly.
 Moderate severity - 200 mg 3 times a day, intravenously by drip (in 0.9% sodium chloride solution).
-Severe course - at a pulse dosage of 800 mg on the first day, with a twice-daily administration regimen; then 200-500 mg 2 times a day with a gradual reduction in the daily dose.
-Extremely severe course - at an initial dosage of 800 mg per day until the manifestations of pancreatogenic shock are persistently relieved, after stabilization of the condition, 300-500 mg 2 times a day intravenously by drip (in 0.9% sodium chloride solution) with a gradual reduction in the daily dosage.
+Severe course - at a pulse dosage of 800 mg on the first day, with a twice-daily administration regimen; then 200-500 mg 2 times a day with a gradual reduction of the daily dose.
+In extremely severe cases , the initial dosage is 800 mg per day until the manifestations of pancreatogenic shock are persistently relieved; after stabilization of the condition, 300-500 mg 2 times a day intravenously by drip (in 0.9% sodium chloride solution) with a gradual reduction in the daily dosage.

 4.3.
 Contraindications